gillett-hernandez/rust-pathtracer/README.md

     * This allows for physically correct color and reflectance behavior so that Gold, Copper, and other metals can be represented and traced accurately.

+However, there are some concepts that I'm still unfamiliar with or that I'm working on that aren't properly implemented yet. that includes the following:
+* Image reconstruction theory and pixel filtering. this seems to be very important for Light tracing, but less important for normal Path tracing.
+* Real physical units for Radiance and for Camera importance.

 ## Installing and running:

 Requirements are Rust nightly.